KylePancamo/ESD8-Pre-Planning/README.md

 <ins>Google API Key</ins>
   - Everyone will need the the API key on their local machine for maps to work properly.
-    - To make it work, you need to add a file named .env to the root directory and place the following inside: REACT_APP_GOOGLE_API_KEY=AIzaSyCQCEWuYTIWsxrfQ_L5eRqY2tdeMMyTM2w
+    - To make it work, you need to add a file named .env to the root directory.
+API key can be found on JIRA
     - ***Important:*** The .env file shouldn't appear in changes whenever committing